Oco2 Home Security Camera ReviewBy - 12/01/2016

 Per requests, I retested Oco2 with a microSD card (5/4/2017).
 Unfortunately, I couldn’t get it to work, and troubleshooting the card put a spotlight on another potential Oco problem: Support.

 In theory, adding a microSD card will allow you to record longer clips, even if you are using the free plan.
+Without an SD card in place, clips are 10-seconds in length.
 Secondly, the SD card should kick in and continue recording events even if your internet is out.
 Now I’m not saying that the camera doesn’t work this way, I am saying that it didn’t work for me.
 I tried multiple microSD cards, I reformated the cards, I even cut the internet to the camera for over 10 hours one day just in case I wasn’t waiting long enough, I tested the card in another camera to make sure it wasn’t the card, and finally, I reached out to support.

 Support for Oco cameras is managed centrally by Ivideon, and they do use offshores support.
 In the cloud camera world, this is actually unusual.
 Most companies use high-level support reps and communication is quick and painless.
 This was not my experience with Ivideon.